citizen428/methodfinder/README.markdown

 Inside `find_method`'s block, the receiver is available as block argument and the special method `unknown` is used as a placeholder for the desired method.

+#### Blacklists

+You can exclude methods from being tried by editing the hashes `MethodFinder::INSTANCE_METHOD_BLACKLIST` and `MethodFinder::CLASS_METHOD_BLACKLIST`.
+Both use the class/module as key and an array of method names as values (note that class, module and method names have to be symbols).

+For example, to blacklist the instance method `shutdown` of `Object`, you would do

+    MethodFinder::INSTANCE_METHOD_BLACKLIST[:Object] << :shutdown

+This might come in handy when using `MethodFinder` together with other gems as such as `interactive_editor`.

 ### MethodFinder.find\_classes\_and_modules